Laura Coleman

 From Community to Connection: My Leadership Halifax Journey

-There are seasons in life and leadership where you do not just grow professionally—you grow roots.
+There are moments in life and leadership where you don’t just grow professionally.
+You establish roots.

-Joining the Halifax County, VA Chamber of Commerce’s Leadership Halifax program came during one of those seasons for me.
+Joining the Halifax County, VA Chamber of Commerce’s Leadership Halifax program came during one of those pivotal moments for me.

-In my role as Entrepreneur Impact Manager with Community Investment Collaborative, I’m often deep in the work—coaching entrepreneurs, facilitating programs, tracking impact, building partnerships.
-But this time, I wanted to zoom out.
-To pause.
-To connect on a broader level.
-I wanted to listen to the heartbeat of Halifax County—to the people, systems, and stories shaping this region I serve every day.
+As the Entrepreneur Impact Manager at Community Investment Collaborative, I’m usually immersed in the day-to-day—coaching entrepreneurs, running programs, tracking impact, and building partnerships.
+But this time, I wanted to take a step back.
+I wanted to pause, connect, and understand the bigger picture.
+It was important for me to listen to the heartbeat of Halifax County—the people, the systems, and the stories that shape the region I work in every day.

-Leadership Halifax was more than a program.
-It became a lens—a way for me to better see, serve, and support the entrepreneurs and ecosystem I love.
-For me, participating in the Leadership Halifax County program was exactly that kind of transformative experience—a season where I didn’t just grow professionally, I grew roots.
+Leadership Halifax wasn’t just a program.
+It became a lens through which I could better see, serve, and support the entrepreneurs and ecosystem I’m passionate about.
+For me, it was the kind of transformative experience where I didn’t just grow professionally.
+I grew roots.

 Why I Joined Leadership Halifax

-At this phase of my journey as Entrepreneurial Impact Manager serving Southern Virginia’s entrepreneurial ecosystem, I was craving more than just professional development.
-I was craving context.
+At this stage of my journey as Entrepreneurial Impact Manager supporting Southern Virginia’s entrepreneurial ecosystem, I was seeking more than just professional development.
+I was looking for context.

-I wanted to zoom out from the daily hustle and bustle.
-I wanted a broader understanding of the systems that shape Halifax County—to better understand who’s doing the work behind the scenes in education, healthcare, government, tourism, public service, and economic development.
-And I wanted to find ways to connect the dots between those systems and the entrepreneurs who keep our communities vibrant and resilient.
+I wanted to step back from the daily hustle and gain a broader understanding of the systems that shape Halifax County.
+I wanted to better understand who is doing the work behind the scenes in education, healthcare, government, tourism, public service, and economic development.
+I also wanted to find ways to connect the dots between these systems and the entrepreneurs who keep our communities vibrant and resilient.

 Session Highlights